izikeros/blog/content/posts/posts/2023-01-16-pandas_schema_validation.md

 ```

+<a id="great-expectations"></a>
 ### Great Expectations

-`great_expectations` is a library that allows you to define and validate schemas using a more human-readable syntax.
+[Great Expectations](https://docs.greatexpectations.io/docs/) is a library that allows you to define and validate schemas using a more human-readable syntax.
 Here's an example of using the `great_expectations` library to define a schema for a DataFrame and then validate that the DataFrame conforms to the schema:

 ```python
 import great_expectations as ge